 - hormonal problems, including an underactive thyroid gland

-Every person’s definition of “normal” bowel movements may be different.
+Each person’s definition of “normal” bowel movements may be different.
 Some individuals go three times a day, while others go three times a week.
 However, you may be constipated if you experience the following symptoms:

 - fewer than three bowel movements a week